rcl9/Cypher-Z80-68000-Single-Board-Computer---Running-CPM-3-via-the-HxC-Floppy-Emulator/Readme.md

 - Likewise, copy "rcl-cpm.sub" to Drive D0:

-- Optionally copy over and replace my personally modified files: boot.asm, diskio3.asm and drvtbl.asm.
+- Optionally copy over and replace my personally modified files: boot.asm, diskio3.asm, drvtbl.asm and hdisk3.asm.

 - Read over the info at the top of *rcl-cpm3.sub* file for general reference.